Nonpartisan group teaches 'new Americans' how to be public leaders

 "I am both native to Colorado, but also an immigrant," Garcia said.
 "I thought this would be a really good opportunity to learn about what it means to run for office.

-He is a student in a training called 'Ready to Lead' put on by a nonpartisan group called New American Leaders.
+He is a student in a training program called "Ready to Lead" put on by a nonpartisan group called New American Leaders.
 The seminar is designed to help first-or-second-generation Americans understand how politics and campaigns work.

 "The most beautiful part of New American Leaders is that it's nonpartisan.
-Anyone can come and receive this training," Julie Gonzales, trainer, said.
-"Offering candidates of color, offering immigrant candidates an opportunity to learn how to take the first steps towards running for public office.
-It's incredibly important."
+Anyone can come and receive this training," said trainer Julie Gonzales.
+"Offering candidates of color, offering immigrant candidates an opportunity to learn how to take the first steps towards running for public office. - it's incredibly important."

 "I didn't know much about what it means to run a campaign," Garcia said.
 "I didn't know what are the things you have to be wary about.
 What are the things you have to learn more about?"